kcrary/cmtool/README.md

 checked in its appropriate context, and it assists the type checker in localizing errors correctly.

-CM-Lex and CM-Yacc are implemented for both Standard ML, OCaml, and Haskell.
+CM-Lex and CM-Yacc are implemented for Standard ML, OCaml, and Haskell.
 However, all three versions are implemented *in* Standard ML.
 Installation instructions for Unix and Windows appear in the INSTALL file.
 You will need either MLton or Standard ML of New Jersey.